rproepp/spykeviewer/doc/source/usage.rst

 load the selected files into Spyke Viewer.
 Single files can also be loaded with a double click (this does not work for directories, they will just be expanded.
 If you want to load a directory, you need to use the "Load" button).
-For each selected file, the filetype is selected automatically from the extension.
 Alternatively, you can use the "Load Data..." option in the "File" menu to open a dialog that allows you to select files to load.
 Now find and select the file "sample.h5" that you just unpacked (an HDF5 File) and load it.

 The data file input/output is based on :mod:`neo` and supports formats that have a
 `Neo IO class <http://neo.readthedocs.org/en/latest/io.html>`_.
-If you want to use a file format that is not supported by Neo, you can write a plugin:
+For each selected file, the filetype and corresponding IO class is selected automatically from the file extension.
+If you want to specify which IO class to use, you can do so in the "Format" list in the *Files* dock.
+When you select a format with read or write parameters, you can click "Configure selected IO" to change the parameters.
+The IO and parameters you choose in the *Files* dock are also used when loading files using the "File" menu.
+If you want to use a file format that is not supported by Neo, you can write a
-:ref:`ioplugins`.
+plugin: :ref:`ioplugins`.

-Lazy Loading
-############

-With lazy loading, only the structure of a file is loaded when you first open it, while big data chunks (e.g. signals, spike trains) are not.
-This can result in faster loading times and much reduced memory usage and enables you to use data files that are larger than your main memory.
-Spyke Viewer will load the required data automatically once it is needed.
-This means that while initial loading is faster, data access will be slower.
-You can switch between regular and lazy loading from the "File" menu under "Read Mode".
-The read mode affects newly loaded files and you can have both regularly and lazily loaded files opened at the same time.
-Not all Neo IOs support this feature (up to Neo 0.3.0, only the IO for HDF5 files does) - when using lazy mode with an unsopported IO, the file is loaded as in regular mode.

-There are two options for lazy loading in the menu: "Lazy Load" and "Cached Lazy Load".
-In "Lazy Load", data objects are loaded on request and discarded afterwards, so the memory usage stays low.
-In "Cached Lazy Load", data objects are inserted into the object hierarchy when they are requested, so they only have to be loaded once, but memory usage will grow when more data objects are used while the file is open.
+Spyke Viewer and Neo include some features to handle very large data sources that are larger than the main memory or take very long to load.
+If you want to learn about these features, go to :doc:`lazy`.

 .. _selections: